Viva Piñata: Pocket Paradise

 Viva Piñata: Pocket Paradise is a life simulation game developed by Rare, for the Nintendo DS video game console and based on Viva Piñata.
 Released days after Viva Piñata: Trouble in Paradise for the Xbox 360 in the fall of 2008, Pocket Paradise was developed by Rare's handheld team, as opposed to Viva Piñata: Party Animals and the PC version of the original game, which were developed by separate third-party developers.
-It was the final game Rare ever developed for a Nintendo system, as well as currently the final game in the series.
+It is currently the latest game Rare developed for a Nintendo system, as well as currently the final game in the series and is also the only game of the series as a whole to be handheld.

 Gameplay

 Viva Piñata: Pocket Paradise is, like its predecessor, a sandbox game that tasks the player with turning a neglected plot of land into a beautiful garden.
 The game retains the majority of features and all of the piñata from the original.
 As the game was built from the ground up for the DS, Rare's handheld team took the opportunity to add additional features and changes.